-TVNI hosted three webinars during 2021.
-They were well received and there is interest in more to follow.
-TVNI members also participated in webinars managed by outside hosts.
-Webinars are livestreamed on YouTube and can be watched at any time along with other videos on TVNI’s YouTube channel (8) TVNI Webinars & Videos Channel – YouTube
+TVNI hosted webinars are a useful way of sharing information about the Vetiver System.
+The webinars are well received.
+TVNI members also participate in webinars managed by outside hosts.
+Webinars are livestreamed on YouTube and are available, with other videos, on TVNI’s YouTube channel

-TVNI will post third party Vetiver-focused webinars on this page if provided a short description of the webinar, the names of the primary presenters/speakers and the url link to the recording.
+TVNI posts third party Vetiver-focused webinars on this page, if provided a short description of the webinar, the names of the primary presenters/speakers and the url link to the recording.